 The code will also applies to any organisation who targets UK users, both inside and outside the EEA.
 So even if your organisations headquarters are based outside the UK, you will still be required to conform.

 If you would like any further advice or explanation on what has been discussed, then please do reach out to us at DPAS.
+We offer regular training sessions on data protection, as well as Data Protection Audits for organisations.

 Charlotte is our Data Protection Paralegal, having studied law at Cardiff University.
 She has worked in public and private sectors in Cardiff and the South West, and has experience in audits and providing legal services.